tensorlayer/TensorLayer/example/adaptive_style_transfer/README.md

 2. You can use the  <b>train.py</b> script to train your own model.
 To train the model, you need to download [MSCOCO dataset](http://cocodataset.org/#download) and [Wikiart dataset](https://www.kaggle.com/c/painter-by-numbers), and put the dataset images under the <b>'dataset/COCO\_train\_2014'</b> folder and <b>'dataset/wiki\_all\_images'</b> folder.

 3. Alternatively, you can use the <b>test.py</b> script to run my pretrained models.
 My pretrained models can be downloaded from [here](https://github.com/tensorlayer/pretrained-models/tree/master/models/style_transfer_pretrained_models), and  should be put into the <b>'pretrained_models'</b> folder for testing.
+The example images for testing can be download from [here](https://github.com/tensorlayer/pretrained-models/tree/master/models/style_transfer_models_and_examples)